02 Gray the Bard

 Conall shrugged his shoulders.
 “I will sleep light tonight.
 We’ll know by morning.”

 It didn’t take long before Graybard and Caleb came back with dry branches and twigs.
 “Does anyone have flint to start the fire?” asked the Commander.
 He scrunched his face, hoping to hear the right answer.

 Caleb and Conall looked at each other and shook their heads.
 Neither of them expected they would need supplies.
-So, Josah let his leather pouch and mandolin sack slide off his shoulders.
+Josah let his leather pouch and mandolin sack slide off his shoulders.
 Untying the leather strips, he spread the opening to the pouch.
 Pushing things around with his hand, he felt the cold stone and grabbed it.

-Josah tossed the stone to Conall, while Graybard and Caleb stacked the branches.
+Josah handed the stone to Conall, while Graybard and Caleb stacked the branches.
 Conall piled dry pines needles and leaves with twigs under the large branches.
 Unsheathing his knife, he knelt and took hold of the stone.

-Striking down on the flint in quick succession, small bits of the steel fell into the tinder pile.
+Striking downward on the flint in quick succession, small bits of the steel fell into the tinder pile.
 When a red ember appeared, Conall blew on the spark, making it glow until it started to smoke.
 With care, the smoldering ember grew to a flame.

 “I take it you’ve done this before?” asked Graybard.
 “I could have made you great soldiers.”
-He shook his head and sat on the ground, next to the fire.
+He shook his head and sat on the ground next to the fire.

 “You wouldn’t have something to eat in your pouch?” asked Caleb as hunger made his stomach growl.